AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 #.
 Click **OK**.
 #.
 Depending on your IdP provider, you may need to upload SP metadata.
 After temporary SAML endpoint is created:

-- Right click the **SP Metadata** button next to the SAML endpoint and save the file to your local machine.
+- Right-click the **SP Metadata** button next to the SAML endpoint and save the file to your local machine.
 - Click **SP Metadata** and copy the SP metadata as text.

 .. _Config_32: